inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - level: 1
       desc: 'None.'
     - level: 2
-      desc: 'Initial definition of the data content quality aspects to monitor based on existing agreements in the FEGA ecosystem.'
+      desc: 'Initial definition of the data content quality aspects to monitor based on existing consensus in the FEGA ecosystem.'
     - level: 3
       desc: 'Initial implementation of the data content quality workflow.
 Manual execution of the associated assessment workflow.'
     - level: 4